 “Strawberry Pretzel Pie is SOLD OUT everywhere!
 Thank you for making our @DollyParton collab an unstoppable force for good and supporting [her nonprofit organization Dolly’s Imagination Library],” the ice cream company tweeted.
 “Someday, someone will write a country song about the ice cream that broke the internet.”

-In July 2021, Dolly debuted her own fragrance, aptly titled “Dolly – Scent From Above,” which she said was inspired by her most recent single, “Sent From Above.”
+In July 2021, Dolly debuted her own fragrance, aptly titled “Dolly – Scent From Above,” which she said was inspired by her single, “Sent From Above.”
 Taking to Instagram, Dolly wrote, “Having my own perfume has always been a dream of mine, and it’s finally HERE!”

 Considering Dolly can’t stop coming up with good ideas, we can’t wait to see what she dreams up next!